 Mark Swed, LA Times

-In 2018 Steve Reich named Bryce “an important composer with a developed technique and an intense emotional voice.
+In 2018 Steve Reich named Dessner “an important composer with a developed technique and an intense emotional voice.
 He continues today as a major voice of his generation.”

-In spring 2019 The National released their latest studio recording, I am Easy to Find, collaborating with film director Mike Mills.
+In the spring of 2019, The National released their latest studio recording, I am Easy to Find, collaborating with film director Mike Mills.
 Dessner is principal songwriter for The National along with his brother Aaron, in collaboration with singer/lyricist Matt Berninger.

 The music of Bryce Dessner is exclusively published by Chester Music Ltd, part of the Music Sales Group.